ADHD or Anxiety? Why You Procrastinate (and How to Tell the Difference)

 When anxiety drives procrastination, the mechanism is different.

-Instead of difficulty getting started, the problem is an urge to avoid uncomfortable emotions.
-I talk more about how emotions can build on each other in my article Understanding the Layers of Emotion.
+Instead of difficulty getting started, the problem is an urge to avoid discomfort.

 What if I mess this up?